Bob Cousy: Personal life

 Cousy married his college sweetheart, Missie Ritterbusch, in December 1950, six months after he graduated from Holy Cross.
 They lived in Worcester, Massachusetts, and had two daughters.
 His wife died on September 20, 2013, after suffering from dementia for several years.

 Cousy was well-known, both on and off the court, for his public stance against racism, a result of his upbringing in a multicultural environment.
 In 1950, the Celtics played a game in the then-segregated city of Charlotte, North Carolina, and teammate Chuck Cooper—the first African-American in NBA history to be drafted—would have been denied a hotel room.
 Instead of taking the hotel room, Cousy insisted on travelling with Cooper on an uncomfortable overnight train.
 He described their visit to a segregated men's toilet—Cooper was prohibited from using the clean "for whites" bathroom and had to use the shabby "for colored" facility—as one of the most shameful experiences of his life.
 He also sympathized with the plight of black Celtics star Bill Russell, who was frequently a victim of racism.

-He was close to his Celtics mentor, head coach Red Auerbach, and was one of the few permitted to call him "Arnold", his given name, instead of his nickname "Red".
+He was close to his Celtics mentor, head coach Red Auerbach, and was one of the few permitted to call him "Arnold," his given name, instead of his nickname "Red".

+Cousy has helped raise money for multiple charities in the Massachusetts area, and has prominently worked with the Big Brothers Big Sisters of Central Mass. & Metrowest organization, which helps mentor local youth.

 He was a color analyst on Celtics telecasts during the 1980s."
 In addition, he had a role in the 1994 basketball film Blue Chips, in which he played a college athletic director.

 He is currently a marketing consultant for the Celtics, and occasionally makes broadcast appearances with Mike Gorman (and with ex-Celtic teammate Tom Heinsohn prior to Heinsohn's death on November 9, 2020).